 From the same high-level source code using SkePU skeletons and data-containers, the framework generates target code for multicore CPU execution, CUDA and OpenCL code for execution on GPU and multi-GPU systems (and other OpenCL devices such as Xeon-Phi), hybrid CPU-GPU execution, and on HPC clusters.
 SkePU transparently performs a number of run-time optimizations, including data transfer minimization, data locality optimizations and auto-tuned back-end selection.

-The SkePU framework is organized as an include-only template library plus a light-weight pre-compiler based on LLVM clang; the duster backend uses the MPI support in the StarPU runtime system.
+The SkePU framework is organized as an include-only template library plus a light-weight pre-compiler based on LLVM clang; the cluster backend uses the MPI support in the StarPU runtime system.
 The development of SkePU started in 2010, and we recently presented the third generation of the framework.
-Beyond cooperative research projects such as H2020 EXA2PRO, we use SkePU since several years as a lab environment for teaching high-level parallel programming in our mast er-level course on multicore and GPU programming at Linköping University, Sweden.
+Beyond cooperative research projects such as H2020 EXA2PRO, we use SkePU since several years as a lab environment for teaching high-level parallel programming in our master-level course on multicore and GPU programming at Linköping University, Sweden.

 In this tutorial we present SkePU with its skeletons and data-container types, guide participants through some hands-on programming exercises in SkePU, and also point out some of the more recently added new features such as multi-variant user functions (which can be used by platform expert programmers to exploit e.g. custom SIMD instructions without compromising the portability of the SkePU program).
 The source code of SkePU is available at https://skepu.github.io.